romitacharya/em-omc/enterprise-manager/em24ai/em-dblm-update-compliance/em-dblm-update-compliance.md

 In this task, we will perform Pluggable Database patching.

-1. Lets navigate to Databases Homepage, by clicking on ***Targets >> Databases***.
+1. Lets navigate to Databases Homepage.
+Click on hamburger icon on your top left and then clicking on ***Targets >> Databases***.

    ![](images/em-navig11.png "em-navig1")

-    You see ***Finance PDB*** under sales.subnet.vcn.oraclevcn.com CDB is at 19.17 version level.
-You will patch this to version 19.23.
-As part of this update, you need to choose a CDB at 19.23 version level.
-For this lab, we will use ***hr.subnet.vcn.oraclevcn.com***.
-After update is completed, Finance PDB will reside in this new CDB at 19.23 version level.
+    You see ***HRPDB*** under hr.subnet.vcn.oraclevcn.com CDB is at 19.23 version level.
+You will patch this to version 19.27.
+As part of this update, you need to choose a CDB at 19.27 version level.
+For this lab, we will use ***sales.subnet.vcn.oraclevcn.com***.
+After update is completed, HRPDB will reside in this new CDB at 19.27 version level.

     ![](images/pre-update.png "pre-update")

     Lets complete below steps to perform the pdb patching.

-2. Subscribe sales CDB to goldimage ***19cDB-Linux-x64-APPS***.
+2. Subscribe HR CDB to goldimage ***19cDB-Linux-x64-APPS***.

     Navigate to Fleet Maintenance Hub, by clicking on ***Administration >> Fleet Maintenance Hub***